 - See yourself and the other more clearly.

-- Identify your underlying motives and fears.
+- Identify your underlying emotions, stories and memories.

 - Communicate with honesty and vulnerability.

 - Change patterns and dynamics that no longer serve you both.